 Model-free lower bounds on entropy production can be based on the observation of transitions between lumped states \cite{espo12,bo14,skin21}, on evaluating the ratio of observed probabilities of forward and time-reversed coarse-grained trajectories \cite{kawa07,gome08a,rold10}, on the asymmetry of correlation functions \cite{dech23,dieb25a,vu23}, on measuring the statistics of certain rare events \cite{rold15,neri17,pigo17,neri23}, on determining the displacement and force variances through the variance sum rule \cite{dite24}, on the measurement of currents and their variances through the thermodynamic uncertainty relation (TUR) \cite{bara15,ging16,hyeo17,hwan18,song21,magg23} and its variants and refinements \cite{proe17,dech18,busi19,liu19,horo20,koyu20,dech20b,dech20a,mani20,otsu20,vanv20a,dech21,rold21,otsu22,dieb23,vu23a,piet24,mani24,asly25,indo25} or speed limits \cite{yosh21,ito17,shir18,vo20,fala20a,ito20}, and on the waiting-time distributions (WTDs) of observed transitions \cite{mart19,skin21a,ehri21,vdm22,haru22,vdm22b,blom24a,maie24,haru24b,kapu22,erte24,degu24,maie25}.

-In essentially all of these techniques, a necessary requirement is that the observations are complete and error-free.
+In essentially all of these techniques, a necessary requirement is that the observations are complete and error-free\re{, the latter being a requirement recent works attempt to overcome \cite{ferr25,vdm25,bao25}}.
 Complete here means that once it is defined which (lumped) states, sequence of states, and transitions are ``observable'' in a given scheme, the observation will record completely whenever the system is in these states and undergoes the respective transitions.
 In other words, the observer does not encounter blackouts where the recording misses a state or a transition that is, in principle, observable.

 Such blackouts are potentially devastating since they may mislead an observer even in the qualitative distinction between equilibrium and non-equilibrium.
 For a simple example, consider a three-state system where we can observe transitions through one of its links in the forward (+) and the backward (--) direction.
 If this observation is complete, then counting the frequency of + and -- transitions suffices to distinguish equilibrium (same frequency) from non-equilibrium (a net current in one direction).
 If, however, we see only fractions $\eta_+$ and $\eta_-\not = \eta_+$ of the forward and the backward transitions, respectively, then we will falsely assign non-equilibrium even to an equilibrium system.
 Likewise, for a non-equilibrium system, we will measure a mean current and its variance that, if used naively in the TUR, may even overestimate the entropy production.